Committed to Providing Integrated Behavioral Health Services Near You

 - Wellness Classes

-You can expect the BHP to ask you specific questions about your physical symptoms, the emotional concerns you are experiencing, your behaviors, and how all of these might be related.
-An initial appointment is usually 45 minutes and follow-up appointments are typically 30 - 45 minutes.
+You can expect your BHP to ask you specific questions about your physical symptoms, the emotional concerns you are experiencing, your behaviors, thinking patterns, and how all of these might be related.
+An initial appointment is usually 45 minutes and follow-up appointments are typically 30 to 45 minutes.

 You may be asked to complete some questionnaires to assist with assessing symptoms.

-The Behavioral Health Providers (BHP’s) are Licensed Behavioral Health Providers and doctoral psychology students with specialty training work as members of the primary care team.
+The behavioral health providers (BHPs) are licensed professionals.
+In addition, some doctoral psychology students work as members of the primary care team.
 This team approach allows us to consider physical, behavioral, and emotional aspects of health.

-The BHP can help you develop skills to effectively manager emotional and behavioral difficulties such as:
+Your BHP can help you develop skills to effectively manage emotional and behavioral difficulties including, but not limited to:

 - High Blood Pressure

 - Irritable Bowel Syndrome

 Behavioral Health Providers